M8 armored gun system: Protection

-The CCVL was protected from 30 mm rounds over the frontal arc.The United Defense Mobile Gun System variant included 7.62 mm integral armor protection over most of the vehicle, and 14.5 mm AP protection over the frontal 60-degree arc.
+The CCVL was protected from 30 mm kinetic-energy rounds over the frontal arc.
+The United Defense Mobile Gun System variant included 7.62 mm integral armor protection over most of the vehicle, and 14.5 mm AP protection over the frontal 60-degree arc.
 BAE equipped the Mobile Protected Firepower variant of the AGS with underbody blast protection from roadside bombs.